SafetyGraphics/SafetyGraphics.github.io/pilot/testerGuide.md

 Next, we’d like you to load some data from your organization into the tool using the safetyGraphics R package.
 In general, we think that it will be easiest for a technical user (with experience using R and RStudio) to configure the chart and then share a simple html version of the graphic with clinical users.

+### Step-by-Step
-### Step-by-step [Total Time Required: 1 hour for technical users, 30 minutes for clinical users]
+[Total Time Required: 1 hour for technical users, 30 minutes for clinical users]

 1. __All Users__ - Identify a lab data set to use for the test.
 The data should be “long” (one record per person per visit per lab test) instead of wide.
 If you’ve got ADaM or SDTM data, that’s ideal.
 2. __Technical User__ - Install the most recent versions of R and RStudio if you haven’t already.